A comprehensive spatial-temporal infection model: Introduction

-The commonly used SIR model arises from our formulation by integrating the relevant partial differential equations over specific control areas (e.g. a building, a manufacturing plant, a school, a city, a state, a country, etc.), namely by considering a “batch reactor” model, where one assumes perfect mixing \cite{fogler2010essentials}.
-We examine its validity.
-Infection rates, depending crucially on spatial (areal) density, lead to spatial non-uniformities, while transport leads to infection waves.
-Both impact the stationary assumption of the SIR models.
-More importantly, we find that the key variable $R_0$ is not constant during the process, contrary to the common assumption.
+The commonly used SIR model arises from the present formulation in the limit of "perfect mixing", namely the absence of spatial gradients, over specific control areas (e.g. a building, a manufacturing plant, a school, a city, a state, a country, etc.) and assume perfect mixing, induced by fast diffusion or advection.
+The chemical engineering analogue is the “batch reactor” model \cite{fogler2010essentials}.
+We will examine its validity, as infection rates, depending crucially on spatial (areal) density, lead to spatial non-uniformities, while finite transport leads to infection waves.
+Both impact the stationary assumptions in the SIR models.
+First, we find that the key variable $R_0$ does not actually remain constant during the process, contrary to the commonly made assumption.
 Instead, it is found to depend on the areal spatial density and to decrease as a function of the extent of the contagion.
-We consider the solution of spatially-dependent problems by including diffusion in both 1-D (rectilinear or radial) and in 2-D geometries.
-We discuss the asymptotic emergence of traveling infection waves, the speed and shape of which are found to be independent of geometry, and also correspond to a slightly smaller effective value of $R_0$, than for the case of the batch SIR model.
+We then consider the solution of spatially-dependent problems by including diffusion in both 1-D (rectilinear) and in 2-D (including radial symmetry) geometries.
+We discuss the asymptotic emergence of traveling infection waves, the speed and shape of which are found to be independent of geometry, but to also depend on the relative importance of transport, with an intensity that is lower, hence corresponding to a smaller value of $R_0$, when diffusion is weaker.
+Advection is discussed in the context of its most important effect, namely in a heterogeneous, stochastic environment.
+As in related problems \cite{sreenivasan2019turbulent}, it leads to an effective macrodispersion, which typically dominates over diffusion and leads to enhanced mixing of populations, hence an increase in the intensity of the contagion.

-The paper is organized as follows: We first proceed with constructing an equivalent chemical reaction and transport process.
+The paper is organized as follows: We first proceed with constructing the analogous chemical reaction and transport process.
 After recasting all conservation equations in dimensionless form, we derive the associated key parameter $R_0$.
-Then, we consider the solution of a number of specific problems, from a “batch reactor” model (the SIR equivalent), to the propagation of infection in time and space (including both 1-D and 2-D domains).
-Infection waves are found to depend only on $R_0$, or its effective equivalent, and for batch or 1-D processes, to be independent of initial conditions.
-This lack of influence of initial conditions on the shape of the infection curve (in space and/or in time) is notable, as it signals universal scaling properties, a property implicitly assumed in many SIR-type models.
+Then, we consider the solution of a number of specific problems, which range from a “batch reactor” model (the SIR equivalent), to the propagation of infection in both time and space (including both 1-D and 2-D domains).
+Infection waves are found to depend only on $R_0$, or its effective equivalent, and to be largely independent of initial conditions.
+This lack of influence of initial conditions on the shape of the infection curve (in space and/or in time) is notable, as it signals universal scaling properties, a property already implicitly assumed in many SIR-type models.